beautybird/GateKeeper-Client-Server-Integrity-Layer/README.md

 | Reject oversized | Reject oversized or compressed bodies (you can set the size) |
 | JSON‑schema validation | Strict JSON‑schema validation (Zod) ,Unknown keys are automatically stripped  |

+And other newr sophisticated attacks will be handled by the GateKeeper .

    🚀 Quick‑start (10 min)